ENQUIRE NOW

 First-time entrepreneurs often ask whether they need a local sponsor in the UAE.
 Following UAE Federal Decree-Law No. 26 of 2020 (effective 1 June 2021), most mainland commercial activities now permit 100% foreign ownership and no local sponsor is required.
 A small number of strategic activities still require Emirati participation (as of May 2026) — we can confirm whether your specific activity falls in that category.

-Where a strategic activity does still require Emirati participation, non-GCC investors will need a sponsor as part of the company setup (as of May 2026).
+Where a strategic activity does still require Emirati participation, non-GCC business owners will need a sponsor as part of the company setup (as of May 2026).
 But if you want to set up your business in a free zone or if you have a professional service licence, then this is not a requirement.

 PROCESS